Bolivia’s ex-interim leader says authorities seek her arrest

-The arrest warrant against Añez could not be immediately confirmed, with the Prosecutor’s Office not releasing a statement.
+Earlier, two officials in Añez’s government, including ex-Justice Minister Alvaro Coimbra, were arrested in the same city and transferred to La Paz to testify in a trial for terrorism and sedition relating to the violent 2019 protests and clashes that left 36 people dead and led to Morales’ ouster, said prosecutor Omar Mejillones.

-Bolivia’s state news channel later said Coimbra had been arrested and transferred to La Paz. Áñez published an arrest warrant, purportedly issued by the Prosecutor’s Office, for several of her former ministers, but she was not listed on it.
+Mejillones said Bolivian prosecutors had ordered the detention of 12 former politicians, and military and police officials.
+He declined to say whether Añez was on the list.

-The announcement followed arrest warrants issued Thursday for the former head of the Armed Forces and police, who had urged Morales to resign amid national protests over his reelection, which opponents insisted was fraudulent.
+On Thursday, arrest warrants were issued for the former head of the Armed Forces and police, who had urged Morales to resign amid the protests over his reelection, which opponents insist was fraudulent but supporters say was legitimate.

-Members of the opposition accused the government of manipulating the justice system.
+Members of the opposition on Friday accused the government of manipulating the justice system.

 “Justice has to do its job,” he told reporters.